David Bowie (1969 album): Recording

-After failing to get George Martin, Pitt hired Tony Visconti, who produced Bowie's later Deram sessions, to produce the new album.
-Before recording for the album commenced, "Space Oddity" had been selected as the lead single.
-However, Visconti saw it as a "novelty record" and passed the production responsibility for the song on to Bowie's former engineer Gus Dudgeon.
-Dudgeon later recalled: "I listened to the demo and thought it was incredible.
-I couldn't believe that Tony didn't want to do it...he said, 'That's great, you do that and the B-side, and I'll do the album.'
-I was only too pleased."
-In an interview with Mary Finnigan for IT in 1969, Bowie compared the two producers:
+To produce the new album, Pitt hired Tony Visconti, the producer of Bowie's later Deram sessions.
+Visconti saw "Space Oddity", the chosen lead single, as a "novelty record" and passed the production responsibility for the song to Bowie's former engineer Gus Dudgeon.
+Dudgeon recalled: "I listened to the demo and thought it was incredible.
+I couldn't believe that Tony didn't want to do it".
+Comparing the two producers in a 1969 interview, Bowie stated: